JeremyFenwick/jf.github.io/index.markdown

 }
 ```

 The *try* pattern is also excellent for parsing relative to other languages in my experience.
-One of the reasons I prefer C# for these challenges.
-Over networks we have to assume we will get partial messages and this approach naturally accomidates that requirement.
+One of the reasons I prefer C# for these challenges is that over networks we have to assume we will get partial messages and this approach naturally accomidates that requirement.

 ```csharp
 private static bool TryParseString(ReadOnlySpan<byte> data, int length, ref int consumed, out string value)